 In a statement on social network X, the Haitian Prime Minister's Office said that the interim electoral council has seven seats with representatives from religious groups, journalists, farmers and unions; the other two seats reserved for human rights organizations and women's rights organizations are still unrepresented.

-The last time the Caribbean nation held a general election was in 2016.
+The Caribbean nation last held a general election in 2016.

 Under normal circumstances, elections in the country are held every five years.
-However, after the assassination of President Jovenel Moise in 2021, Haiti has been in a state of serious unrest, preventing timely elections from being held as armed gangs have expanded their control over about 80% of the capital Port-au-Prince and most other areas.
+However, after the assassination of President Jovenel Moise in 2021, Haiti has fallen into a state of serious instability, preventing timely elections from being held as armed gangs have expanded their control over about 80% of the capital Port-au-Prince and most other areas.

-In April, Haiti's Transitional Presidential Council, a separate body that acts as a government, was established.
-It is this body that has established an Electoral Council to prepare for the upcoming general elections.
+In April, Haiti's Transitional Presidential Council, a separate body that acts as a government, was formed.
+It is this body that established the Electoral Council to prepare for the upcoming general elections.

 Source: https://baoquocte.vn/lan-dau-tien-sau-10-nam-haiti-khoi-dong-cho-cuoc-bau-cu-quoc-gia-286857.html